RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/nes/noload.txt
 ```

-Note that if the setting _Only show ROMs from gamelist.xml files_ has been enabled then the noload.txt logic is completely bypassed as this option will make ES-DE load anything present in the gamelist.xml files, regardless of whether the files and directories actually exist.
+Note that if the setting _Only show games from gamelist.xml files_ has been enabled then the noload.txt logic is completely bypassed as this option will make ES-DE load anything present in the gamelist.xml files, regardless of whether the files and directories actually exist.
 But this option (or the equivalent --gamelist-only command line option) is only intended for troubleshooting and debugging purposes and should not be enabled during normal application usage.

 ## Placing games and other resources on network shares